GeorginaCarlisle/take-control-api/README.md

 Django Rest Framework documentation was used throughout the building of this project, in particular to support with:

 - [Permissions](https://www.django-rest-framework.org/api-guide/permissions/#permissions) including setting a default permission class and writing a custom permission.
+- [Querysets](https://www.django-rest-framework.org/api-guide/viewsets/#modelviewset) and controlling what is being pulled from the database as part of a view.

 [Return to contents list](#contents)